USCbiostats/PM516/docs/syllabus-a.md

 ## Course Requirements

 ### Communication
-Blackboard (data sets, assignment submission), website (course materials), USC e-mail and Slack (communication)
+Blackboard (data sets, assignment submission), website (course materials), USC e-mail and Slack (communication).
+Because the class covers aspects of consulting, including face-to-face interactions, <u>please practice having your webcam on during class.</u>

 ### Textbook
 Cabrera J, McDougall A. Statistical Consulting.
-SPringer Science & Business Media; 2002 Jan 2.
+Springer Science & Business Media; 2002 Jan 2.

 ### Required Software
 Students must have proficiency in at least one statistical program, but may choose which to use for this course (e.g., R, SAS, Stata, SPSS).